A diverse mix of lateral thinking, creative, and visual puzzles specifically mixed to stimulate your child’s creative energies

 It’s never too early (or late) to start:

 15/.
-This riddle makes no sense as all!
+This riddle makes no sense at all!

 You’re driving a city bus that picks up many passengers.

 At the first stop, a girl with blonde hair gets on.
-She sits on the kerb-side of the bus.
+She sits on the curbside of the bus.

-At the third stop, a man with brown hair and two children with red hair get on.
-The man snears and sits behind the driver, while the two children sit at the very back of the bus.
+At the third stop, a man with brown hair and two children with red hair gets on.
+The man sneers and sits behind the driver, while the two children sit at the very back of the bus.

 What color is the bus driver’s hair?